kat-mcbrooks/bookmark-manager/README.md

 so that I can store the bookmark for later retrieval
 I want to add a bookmark to Bookmark Manager.

+As a user,
+so that I can delete a bookmark
+I want to delete a bookmark.

+As a user,
+so that I can update a bookmark,
+I want to be able to see the bookmark I want update and edit it.

 ![bookmark_manager_diagram](/images/Domain_Model_Diagram.png)

 - When the user visits the '/bookmarks' path, their browser sends a request to a controller we built.